The Greatest “Secret” of Success

 1. Fourth, Prayer: This is the last and perhaps most important thing to remember.

-b.
-The Bible says the prayer of a righteous man avails much (James 5:16).
+c.
+The Bible says the fervent prayer of a righteous man avails much (James 5:16).

 2. Jesus said to pray that workers to be sent out into the fields (Luke 10:2).